 Guide Map–Study your Guide Map and learn the lay of the land before you arrive. (**FP’s, character meet and greet and shows are temporarily suspended.)
 This will be beneficial when scheduling fastpasses before your vacation, too.
 They have plenty of maps as you enter the parks every day.
 Keep one on you at all times so you can locate a bathroom as soon as someone needs one.
 The maps also give you park operating hours, restaurant hours, show times along with times and locations of the Disney characters.
 For more information about FastPasses and tiers, click here.

 Maintenance/Refurbishment Schedule–Be sure to view what could be closed when planning your vacation.
 Click here to see the most recent refurbishment schedule.
 It may still be warm to you in January in Florida, but they tend to close down the water parks for annual maintenance in January and February.
-It may be swimming weather to you, like us Mainers, but it is not swimming weather to most of the southern population.
-Our pool at our hotel was closed for refurbishment in October.
-No swimming for us, but we could have planned in advance to go to a water park, if we wanted to.
+It may be swimming weather to you, but it is not swimming weather to most of the southern population.
+Our pools have been closed at our resorts in the past due to refurbishment.
+We could have planned in advance to go to a water park, if we wanted to.
 Or, it would be a HUGE disappointment if you learned, only once you arrived, that Space Mountain is closed for refurbishment.
-It is good to know in advance so you can make alternative arrangements or so you and your vacation party will not be disappointed, if at all possible.
+It is good to know in advance so you can make other arrangements, change dates or just simply know so you and your vacation party will not be disappointed.
 There are unexpected refurbishments after you book your vacation.
 Be sure to check back for refurbishments even after you book so you can make changes, if needed.
 Yes, people do change their vacation dates if their favorite attractions will be closed.
 There is nothing we can do if attractions break down, though.
 I was just about to step into my seat for Space Mountain when they closed the attraction and sent a few hundred people down the ramp disappointed, but it is what it is.
 Things happen.